roman-milk/roman-milk.github.io/a-neighborly-threesome-1.md

+===

- ****** A Neighborly Threesome ****** bydawn1958© Jim held his cock still and let the blood surge through the lengthy shaft, as it pulsed deep inside the overheated inferno.
+Jim held his cock still and let the blood surge through the lengthy shaft, as it pulsed deep inside the overheated inferno.
 The pain was intense yet it didn't compare to the humiliation of having extramarital intercourse.
 Lori tried to breath, but it took time for the short gasps of air to satisfy her needs.
 Then any chance of her regaining control disappeared when Jim started slowly pumping his swollen cock in and out of the heated cavity.

  Susan relished the power and glory of being in control.
 She wanted to be the supreme mistress just like she and Jim had talked about during their romantic fantasies.
 The couple had discussed and used their sexual dreams to achieve phenomenal orgasms over the past months, as they schemed of making Lori their slave.
 Sue had described her desires with Jim and he readily agreed that his wife would be the dominating woman in the relationship, as they made their friend a sex-slave.